Sticky space

 3. Set an Individual Seller Objective

-Selling is optional but it should be expected if you want to succeed.
-Even if you tell everyone to “just do your best”, what does that mean?
+Selling is optional, but it should be expected if you want to succeed.
+What does that mean even if you tell everyone to "just do your best"?

 Your students and parents need to know what’s expected of them.
 It’s therefore important that you determine their fundraiser goal.
 This way, they'll know how much they need to sell to help your group reach its objective.

-We place what we call a ‘fair share goal’ in our parent letters that go out to every school group that we work with.
+We place a 'fair share goal' in our parent letters to every school group we work with.

 4. Meet with Your Students

-If you don’t make a big deal about your cause, no one else will either.
-In order for your fundraiser to have a chance to thrive, your students need to be unified and feel that they are working together from the beginning.
+No one else will if you don't make a big deal about your cause.
+For your fundraiser to have a chance to thrive, your students need to be unified and feel that they are working together from the beginning.

-Your kickoff meeting is where you drive a stake into the ground and establish your fundraising foundation.
+In your kickoff meeting, you drive a stake into the ground and establish your fundraising foundation.
 Everything starts here.
-Your students will need direction and motivation so tell them what you expect them to accomplish and by when.
+Your students will need direction and motivation, so tell them what you expect them to accomplish and by when.

 5. Keep Your Students Motivated

-For some groups this is harder to do than for others.
-Having a meeting to kick off your sale is great, but it’s even better if you can periodically get together with your students during your fundraiser as well.
+For some groups, this is harder to do than for others.
+Having a meeting to kick off your sale is great, but it's even better if you can periodically get together with your students during your fundraiser.

-This will give you the opportunity to check in with them on their progress and make sure they’re on track towards their end goals.
-This is where ‘check in day goals’ can come into play.
-If you’re a high school group, you can even incorporate additional incentives into your meetings.
+This will allow you to check in with them on their progress and ensure they're on track toward their end goals.
+This is where 'check-in day goals' can come into play.
+You can even incorporate additional incentives into your meetings if you're a high school group.
 This is where we recommend our Money Fundraiser Incentive Game.

-Sponsors that are able to keep their students actively engaged during the sale will usually end up experiencing better results.
+Sponsors that can keep their students actively engaged during the sale will usually end up experiencing better results.

-Knowing what it will take to succeed and then acting on it is key.
+Knowing what it will take to succeed and then act on it is key.
 There is no substitute for proper planning and hard work.
 If you put the required effort into your sale up front, it will most likely pay off for you in the end.
-You may even be lucky enough to not have to have a second sale.
+You may even be lucky not to have a second sale.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.